 - 1. Punch a 5/16" diameter service hole in the flue outlet.
-This sampling hole should be at least two flue diameters above the breeching, or elbow at the breeching, but ahead of the barometric damper. - 2.
-Operate burner for approximately 5 to 10 minutes. - Take a draft reading at the service hole.
+This sampling hole should be at least two flue diameters above the breech, or elbow at the breech, but ahead of the barometric damper. - 2.
+Operate burner for approximately 5 to 10 minutes. - 3.
+Take a draft reading at the service hole in the flue outlet.
 Adjust barometric draft control in the stack to achieve an overfire draft of -.01" to -.02" and a breach of -.02" to -.04". - 4.
 Pull and record a smoke reading at the service hole using an industry standard smoke tester. - 5.
-If the burner is producing more than #1 smoke, adjust the air shutter (primary), and air band (secondary) to reduce the smoke (see Figure 11).
-To adjust the air shutter, loosen the top screw on air shutter (and lower screw, if necessary) and rotate the shutter until desired smoke level is achieved.
-If smoke cannot be reduced to desired level by moving the air shutter, adjust the air band to increase the air.
-To adjust the air band, loosen the air band screw and rotate the band. - Once the desired smoke level is achieved, use a suitable test instrument for CO2 to take and record a CO2 reading at the service hole in the flue outlet.
+If the burner is producing more than #1 smoke, adjust the intake air using the zero setting locking nut and adjustment screw.
+Loosen the locking nut approximately one turn.
+Turn the adjustment screw clockwise to increase air or counterclockwise to decrease air. - 6.
+Once the desired smoke level is achieved, use a suitable test instrument for CO2 to take and record a CO2 reading at the service hole in the flue outlet. - 7.
+Adjust the air shutter (and air band, if necessary) to reduce CO2 to the desired percentage. - 8.
+Recheck smoke level. - 9.
+Recheck draft and CO2 reading at the service hole in the flue outlet. - 10.
+Using a suitable thermometer, obtain and record the flue gas temperature at the service hole in the flue outlet.